Understanding Doctor Visa Options

 You can remain in Australia permanently with the points-based skilled nominated visa (subclass 190).
 With this visa for skilled workers, you can work, study, and travel to Australia as a permanent resident.

-If you’re a medical practitioner applying for the Subclass 190 visa, you need the following:
+If you’re a medical practitioner applying for the subclass 190 visa, you need the following:

 • General (not provisional, limited, or supervised) or specialist AHPRA registration